batect/batect/ROADMAP.md

 * fancy progress bar output for building images and starting dependencies
   * make sure accidental input on stdin doesn't mangle it
   * test with different console colour schemes (eg. white background, black background, OS X default, Ubuntu default, Ubuntu GUI terminal default)
-* automatically create missing local volume mount directories and show a warning (useful when mounting a directory intended to be a cache)
 * show a message when cleaning up
   * second pass: show what still remains to be cleaned up (eg. 'Cleaning up...
 3 containers (X, Y, Z) still running')
 * easy way to mount Docker socket and statically linked binary into container (eg. for building other containers from within that container)